-What do you learn on an English Literature degree?
+What do you learn on an English literature degree?

-In this way, an English Literature degree can provide a great opportunity to test and refine your skills in a way that would be hard to do anywhere else, in addition to the opportunities presented by extra-curricular activities; most universities will have student publications you can get involved with.
+In this way, an English literature degree can provide a great opportunity to test and refine your skills in a way that would be hard to do anywhere else, in addition to the opportunities presented by extra-curricular activities; most universities will have student publications you can get involved with.

-What should I study at high school if I want to study English Literature?
+What should I study at high school if I want to study English literature?

-Aside from this, a useful A-level to have is History, which can be a great help when studying historical texts and placing them into a context.
+However there are a few subjects that would be useful to study at high school such as history, philosophy, which can be a great help when studying historical texts and placing them into a context.

 In addition to academic qualifications, experience with literature-related activities outside the classroom can be of huge benefit, both in terms of your application and in furthering your enjoyment of the course.